-- 1. Conservation Authorities are restricted by the Province from commenting on planning applications regarding natural heritage which has been done under agreement with municipalities since the mid-1990s.
-The health of natural heritage systems and features within the watershed could be negatively impacted without this regional, watershed-based review. - 2.
+- 11. Conservation Authorities are restricted by the Province from commenting on planning applications regarding natural heritage which has been done under agreement with municipalities since the mid-1990s.
+The health of natural heritage systems and features within the watershed could be negatively impacted without this regional, watershed-based review. - 12.
 Climate change could lead to more frequent flooding and low water events, resulting in the need for more rain and stream gauges, computer models for flood forecasting, and demand for more staff time and resources.
-Climate change could increase the public's expectation for both flood and low water forecasting and technological advancements in alarms and notification systems. - 3.
-Managing and completing extensive capital projects is challenging with limited funding budgets or when no provincial funding is available. - 4.
-Plans and technical studies require a considerable amount of staff time and/or external expertise. - 5.
-Municipal/Provincial/Federal funds and municipal agreements are required to support the completion of technical studies and mapping projects. - 6.
+Climate change could increase the public's expectation for both flood and low water forecasting and technological advancements in alarms and notification systems. - 13.
+Managing and completing extensive capital projects is challenging with limited funding budgets or when no provincial funding is available. - 14.
+Plans and technical studies require a considerable amount of staff time and/or external expertise. - 15.
 An increase in natural hazards enforcement and complaints results in an increased demand for staff time.
-The ability to hire new staff is paramount but limited by funding shortfalls. - 7.
-Increased liability for natural hazard management. - 8.
+The ability to hire new staff is paramount but limited by funding shortfalls. - 16.
+Increased liability for natural hazard management. - 17.
 Ongoing maintenance is required at monitoring stations to collect reliable data.
-This requires ongoing funding and staff resources. - 9.
+This requires ongoing funding and staff resources. - 18.
 Stormwater management system design includes water quality and quantity control.
-Limiting the Authority to comment on a single aspect of the integrated operation can create an incomplete review for member municipalities. - 10.
-Staff can face conflicts and competing interests for dam operations and associated water levels. - 11.
-The dam operation plans have information gaps that do not account for all potential water conditions. - 12.
+Limiting the Authority to comment on a single aspect of the integrated operation can create an incomplete review for member municipalities. - 19.
+Staff can face conflicts and competing interests for dam operations and associated water levels. - 20.
+The dam operation plans have information gaps that do not account for all potential water conditions. - 21.
 Inaccurate and differing precipitation forecasts can produce variable flood analysis and reporting.
-This could lead to improper actions being taken due to incorrect data. - 13.
-Increased need to include system redundancy for collecting data on water level, flow and precipitation, as well as database backups and communication systems. - 14.
+This could lead to improper actions being taken due to incorrect data. - 22.
+Increased need to include system redundancy for collecting data on water level, flow and precipitation, as well as database backups and communication systems. - 23.
 Ensuring that the public is aware of hazards around dams and the necessary safety.